shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 ### Directions, Snowstorm in a Jar

-1. Fill your glass jar about ½ to ⅔ full of oil.
+1. Fill your glass jar about halg to two-thirds full of oil.
 2. In a separate container, mix about a ¼ cup of water with a couple of squirts of acrylic paint (or food coloring).
 Mix together.
 If you use paint, make sure the container can be thoroughly cleaned or disposed of afterwards.
 3. Pour the water/paint mix into the glass of oil.
 Note that the water/paint sink to the bottom of the jar and do not mix with the oil.
 4. Break an alka-seltzer tablet into small pieces and drop a few into the jar.